 But (you knew there was a ‘but’) it will cost you more than incorporating it in the approved website design to start with, and until the design work is (re)done you will not be tracking the most important things that happen on your website (like being able to see 100% of contact with individual fee earners) as that is not included in both your default analytics implementation (usually Google Analytics) or your site design.

 And yes, you’ll likely have to renegotiate look and feel with the relevant stakeholders (again).
-Why would anyone want to do that: website redesigns typically involve a number of challenges already.
+Why would anyone want to do that?
+Website redesigns typically involve a number of significant challenges already.

 How do you achieve the right analytics outcome in a website redesign?

 The most important thing to keep in mind is that you want to be able to track the highest value activities like people contacting your lawyers through your website.
-Most professional services firms fail to fee-earner contact – so don’t just model your site on some other firm’s website you happen to like the look of.
+Most professional services firms fail to track fee-earner contact at all and the few that do only manage partial tracking – so don’t just model your new site on some other firm’s website you happen to like the look of.

-The classic error that stops professional services firms effectively tracking people contacting them, is to plaster contact details for fee earners and the firm everywhere, rather than in ways you can track like through the Contact Us page (fee earner profiles are a special case which we’ll consider in a minute).
+The classic mistake stopping professional services firms effectively tracking people contacting them, is to put contact details for fee earners and the firm everywhere, rather than in ways you can track like through the Contact Us page (fee earner profiles are a special case which we’ll consider in a minute).
 From boutique firms to global firms only 1 in a 100 is currently set up to correctly track contact in the way it should be tracked (after you’ve read this article check out some of your competitors to see how they measure up).

 If you want to be able to look across a visit in your analytics and see when someone actually contacts you, you need to design your website with that in mind.
 So for example if you put your phone number in the footer of every page you will never be able to see when someone calls you.